 Exporting ACES-based Looks as AMF

-Livegrade can export the current look of a slot or stored looks in the shot library as AMF files.
-Currently the export of AMF is limited to the ACES CDL grading mode.
+Livegrade can export the current look of a slot or stored looks in the shot library as AMF files (ACES version 1.2 or higher).
+Currently, the export of AMF is limited to the ACES CDL grading mode.
 See Exporting Shot Information for more details on exporting shot and look metadata from Livegrade.

 Devices and Utilization